-The links at the bottom of this page lead to sample fund agreements that can be used to design any of the various types of permanent charitable funds within the Marshfield Area Community Foundation.
+The links at the bottom of this page lead to sample fund agreements that can be used to design any of the various types of permanent charitable funds within Marshfield Area Community Foundation, Inc. Specific fund acceptance polices are avilable upon request.
 To use these samples most effectively, please keep the following points in mind:

 Donors determine how their fund is used.

 The samples show how to establish the four types of funds described below.
 The wishes stated by you, the donor, will guide the Foundation forever in its use of funds.
 The Board will alter the purposes and restrictions placed on a fund only when they become unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the greater Marshfield community.
 This "variance power" is required by Treasury Department regulations for all funds managed by the Foundation.

 Each charitable fund is permanent unless the donor specifies otherwise.

 A fund's assets are invested to produce appreciation of principal as well as proceeds for annual grant making.
 In that way, inflation does not diminish the fund's significance in years to come.
 Modest administrative fees established by the Board of Trustees are charged against all funds.

 - Unrestricted Funds provide the Foundation's sixteen-member, volunteer Board of Trustees the discretion to respond in a timely fashion to worthwhile but possibly unanticipated community needs.
 Grant requests are solicited in an annual competitive application process.
 Proceeds from the Unrestricted Funds also may be used to offset administrative costs of the Foundation.
 Marshfield Area Community Foundation, Inc. urges all donors to designate at least a portion of each fund for unrestricted purposes to help assure resources for special projects.